mwcz/clayto-hugo/content/posts/066 - rust raytracer 2/index.md

        - mag(n) => int( log10( n )+1 )
      - implementing lehmer.  needed to allow integer overflow for u128.  discovered [Wrapping](https://doc.rust-lang.org/std/num/struct.Wrapping.html).
      - lazy_static worked for shared mut u128.  lehmer worked for prng.
 Wrapping with >> worked for bit shift.  dividing by 2^64 worked for converting to float.  result: ~325ms, or 2.5x faster.
 I expected 160ms, 5x faster.
-     - floatuntidf (128-bit int support) is taking 18.5% of the time.  according to [compiler-buildins](https://github.com/rust-lang/compiler-builtins) it's a c library in the process of being ported to rust.  try using u64 instead of u128. result: runs in 180ms, really close to the 5x improvement that I expected after removing `rand`!
+     - floatuntidf (128-bit int support) is taking 18.5% of the time.  according to [compiler-builtins](https://github.com/rust-lang/compiler-builtins) it's a c library in the process of being ported to rust.  try using u64 instead of u128. result: runs in 180ms, really close to the 5x improvement that I expected after removing `rand`!
-     - I tried adding a precomputed prng with 100 random values, bombed.  tried 10,000 random values.  also bombed.  very bad image quality.  going back to lehmer.
+     - I tried adding a precomputed prng with 100 random values, bombed.  tried 10,000 random values.  also bombed.
+VERY bad image quality.  going back to lehmer.
      - now native is only marginally faster than wasm...
-     - WAIT, almost the entire performance cost of random_float is  in locking and unlocking the mutex.  almost 20% of the running time is spent on mutex locks and unlocks.  see ./profile-showing-mutex-cost
+     - WAIT, almost the entire performance cost of random_float is  in locking and unlocking the mutex.  almost 20% of the running time is spent on mutex locks and unlocks.  see ./profile-showing-mutex-cost  JON HOO WAS RIGHT (link to his csail presentation where he talks about mutex perf costs)
      - ## WWW: Web Workers Work.  trying to make an accurate spinner, but the wasm locks up the main thread, so I'm going to try putting it in a web worker.  module worker, specifically.  module worker worked.
        - except in Firefox, which doesn't support module workers.  the worker runs, but can't import, so I modified it to catch the error and return an error message to the main thread.  the main thread then responds by running the renderer on the main thread.  the timer can't tick up anymore because the  main thread is blocked, so I add a message to indicate what's happening.
      - thank goodnessImageData is a supported type to pass to/from Web Workers: https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm